Site-to-Site VPN Overview

 - The entire communication between the source and destination sites is encrypted, significantly lowering the chances of information theft.

-When you create an IPSec VPN, it has two redundant IPSec tunnels.
+When you set up Site-to-Site VPN, it has two redundant IPSec tunnels.
 Oracle encourages you to configure your CPE device to use both tunnels (if your device supports it).
-Note that in the past, Oracle created IPSec VPNs that had up to four IPSec tunnels.
+Note that in the past, Oracle created IPSec connections that had up to four IPSec tunnels.

-The following two routing types are available, and you choose the routing type separately for each tunnel in the IPSec VPN:
+The following two routing types are available, and you choose the routing type separately for each IPSec tunnel in Site-to-Site VPN: